 The Office of Refugee Resettlement also funds some of the practitioners who serve immigrants and refugees.
 The latest farm bill also included a program for beginning farmers and ranchers.

-Many state governments also have started funding program matches, as IDA success became ever more evident.
+Many state governments also have started funding program matches, as IDA success received more publicity.

 Community Development Block Grants, financial institution donations from individuals and congregations, general philanthropy, and sponsoring organization subsidy also are possible funding sources for the administration and match involved in individual development accounts.

 When you are involved in community development work, obviously the implications of an organization setting up an IDA program in a particular area could be very important to neighborhood revitalization.

 We know that community poverty is devastating to morale, soundness of the housing stock, and upkeep of the neighborhood.
 Building community wealth also can lead to increased likelihood that the market will be sufficient for retail establishments meeting everyday needs such as grocery stores, drug stores, or community-based "corner stores" that truly work hard at meeting community needs at reasonable prices.